Red Town near Quba

 The convenient location of the village on the main trading road, the protection of the Quba khans, and fertile land great for farming all helped Red Town grow.
 Trading connections between the Jews of Red Town and the Muslims of Quba grew with the first wooden bridge built across the Kudyal River in 1851.
 Aside from farming, local residents also gardened and wove.
 Their apples were famous around the village, and their weaving was known for its quality.
 Later, the craftsmanship of the Red Town villagers helped Quba and the surrounding region develop its distinctive carpet style.

-Three hundred years later Red Village or Krasnaya Sloboda not only remained but also acquired the status of the state monument with rich history and heritage that attracts visitors from different parts of the world.
-But the Red Village is famous not only for being an oasis of unique national culture, but also its natives.
-Having a population of 3000 people, hundreds of them from Red Village are well-known politicians, businessmen, scientists, notable figures living and working in different parts of the world: Russia, Israel, USA, Germany, United Kingdom and Azerbaijan.
+Three hundred years later, Red Town has not only stayed intact but has become a state monument, with protection that helps the community stay alive.
+The rich history and heritage of this small settlement attracts visitors from around the world.
+But Red Town is famous for more that its history.
+From a population of a little more than 3,000, there are hundreds of well-known politicians, businessmen, scientists, and notable figures living and working in Russia, Israel, USA, Germany, the United Kingdom, and Azerbaijan.

 Russian entrepreneurs such as Zarah Aliev and God Nisanov, and the Soviet orthopedist Gavril Ilizarov (who invented a special device for treating skeletal deformities) were all born in Red Town.
 The Ilizarovs are also a well-known musical family.
 The writer Vladimir Agababaev, poet Yasha Mashiahov, Olympian fencer and trainer Zinaida Misheva and others also trace their heritage back to Red Town.